AmeliaLim/to_do/README.md

 ![license shield](https://img.shields.io/badge/License-MIT-green?style=for-the-badge)

-# Aphy's Post-it Note to do list :bookmark_tabs:
+# Post-it Note to do list :bookmark_tabs:
 An alternative way of developing a to-do-list app that is focused on limiting user's tendency to list a ton of tasks that is for them unproductive, by introducing Post-it Notes.

 ## How it works